Last Updated: November 03, 2023

 - Fix any issues in the system after running a final check with ProctorU Equipment Check.

-- Keep passport/ ID, acceptable note-taking materials, and a cellphone or handheld mirror for check-in.
+- Keep passport/ID, acceptable note-taking materials, and a cellphone for check-in.

 - Ensure that the room is quiet and that there is sufficient lighting.
-The table that candidates are using should be clear along with their immediate surroundings.
+The table that candidates are using and their immediate surroundings should be clear.

-- Click on the URL they sent along with the confirmation mail.
+- Click on the URL they sent and the confirmation email.
 The candidate will have a maximum of 12 minutes after their scheduled time to log in.
 Their test will be canceled if they delay any longer.

-- Start the session and complete the authentication processes after which the candidate will be told about the exam rules.
+- Start the session and complete the authentication processes, following the proctor's instructions, after which the candidate will be told about the test rules.

-- The candidates are required to disable any screen-sharing or remote-access software like Skype, Zoom, etc. that is present on the system.
+- The candidate must turn off any screen-sharing or remote-access software, like Skype, Zoom, etc., that is present on the system.

-- The test contains 6 sections with a 10-minute break after the 3rd section and 1-minute breaks between the other sections.
+- The test contains six sections with a 10-minute break after the 3rd section and a 1-minute break between the other sections.
 Failure to return in time during the break will cancel the test.

-- In the unlikely event that the candidate loses their internet connection for a brief period, they will have to immediately reconnect to the proctor.
+- In the unlikely event the candidate loses their internet connection briefly, they will have to reconnect with the proctor immediately.
 The proctor will reopen the candidate exam if it is possible for them to do so.
-If the test-takers are having trouble reconnecting and communicating with the proctor, they can get help by calling ProctorU at 1-855-772-8678.
+If the test-taker is having trouble reconnecting and communicating with the proctor, they can get help by calling ProctorU at 1-855-772-8678.

 Receiving the Score Report

-- The candidates will be able to receive the score report in their ETS account after 10-15 days after the test date.
+- The candidates will be able to receive the score report in their ETS account 8-10 days after the test date.

-- The score report will be sent to institutions of candidates' choice after 8-10 days of the test.
+- The score report will be sent to institutions of the candidates' choice.

-- Additional score reports can be requested for an additional charge of $35 per institution.
+- Additional score reports can be requested for an additional charge of $35 per additional institution.

 How to Apply for Re-test?